cmajorros/C-Sharp_ACP_Project/README.md

 an assignment from an employer for testing the new recruitment in C# developer.
 I still have some bugs in deleting the data.

+Basically, there are 5 tables used for this project
+1) Products
+2) Parts
+3) Inventory
+4) Kit_Relations

+All Products must have parts and cannot exist without parts and a product can be a kit and can have many kits and Parts have the relationships with inventory.
+Whenever part is delelted all tables which related to parts such as Products, Inventory and kit relations will be deleted as well.

 Best Regards,
 Siroros R.